COVID-19: no random testing or large-scale view in Quebec

 “For the committee, the isolation, the universal measures of prevention, including the wearing of personal protective equipment, and self-monitoring of symptoms remains the best approach,” writes the committee, which “discourages the mobility of health workers between facilities or between units qualified hot to the units, warm or cold”.

-According to the committee, “the screening of workers at the back of the unit, or a hot installation is a very high risk of overuse of the offer” of testing, considering the number of workers in the network.
+According to the committee, “the screening of workers at the back of a unit or a hot installation is a very high risk of overuse of the offer” of testing, considering the number of workers in the network.

+The committee agrees, however, to study this recommendation “in light of the volumes available”.